The Council on Foreign Relations

 Findings

 Data showed an increase of 20% in navigation use over the past year.
-But various user interviews over the year alerted us to tweaks and other navigational features that would help to increase functionality.
+But various user interviews alerted us to tweaks and other navigational features that would help to increase functionality.

 Updated

-The after.
+After.
 As a product team we decided it was time to integrate it into the main navigation.
-Here you can see that the member can now add a photo and it will be clear when the user has a notification.
-This will prompt them to click on their image which reveal an updated member navigation.
+Here, you can see that the member can now add a photo and it will be clear when the user has a notification.
+This will prompt them to click on their image which reveals an updated member navigation.

 The updated member navigation is only new to members who solely use desktop or tablet.
 Clicking on their avatar will open the member navigation allowing them to quickly get to where they need to go.

-The member only navigation overlays the page the user is currently on allowing them to easily navigate all of their benefits. clicking on the close button or outside of the overlay will immediately close the member nav.
+At all breakpoints the member only navigation overlays the page the user is currently on allowing them to easily navigate all of their benefits. clicking on the close button or outside of the overlay will immediately close the member navigation.

-This didn’t actually change for our mobile user.
+Nothing changed for our mobile user.
 We adapted mobile for tablet and desktop use.
-Note that tablet and mobile have the close button on the bottom right.
+I will point out that tablet and mobile have the close button on the bottom right.
 As users are holding these devices it is easier to click from the bottom than to adjust their grip and close from the top.

 Takeaways